StefanScherer/mac-dev-box/README.md

 vagrant box add osx109 box/vmware/osx109-nocm.box
 ```

-## Xcode Developer Tools
+## Xcode Command Line Tools
+The provision script takes care to install the Xcode Command Line Tools in an unattended way.
-You have to download the Xcode Command Line Tools manually, because the direct link responds only with HTTP 403 forbidden.
-So, download Xcode Command Line Tools from [Downloads for Apple Developers](http://developer.apple.com/downloads/) or use the `xcode-select --install` command if you don't have an Apple Developer ID.
+Normally, you have to download the Xcode Command Line Tools manually.
+Your normally download Xcode Command Line Tools from [Downloads for Apple Developers](http://developer.apple.com/downloads/) or use the `xcode-select --install` command if you don't have an Apple Developer ID.
+But you only need this information to get a different version.

-These are my current steps to build the mac-dev-box with the pre-downloaded dmg file:
+These are my current steps to build the mac-dev-box:

 ```
 git clone https://github.com/StefanScherer/mac-dev-box
 cd mac-dev-box
-mkdir -p resources
-cp /your/already/downloaded/commandline.dmg resources/command_line_tools_for_osx_mavericks_april_2014.dmg
 vagrant up
 ```